-XML (Extensible Markup Language) data file that uses tags to define objects and object attributes; formatted much like an .HTML document, but uses custom tags to define objects and the data within each object; can be thought of as a text-based database.
+An XML file is an XML (Extensible Markup Language) data file.
+It is formatted much like an .HTML document, but uses custom tags to define objects and the data within each object.
+XML files can be thought of as a text-based database.

 Video project created and used by Cinelerra, a video editing software package for Linux; contains project data, which includes an edit decision list that records any edits made to the project; also stores project settings; does not contain media, instead it stores a path to each media file.